 Check the exchange's fees and costs schedule.

 Trading fees for unverified accounts are 0.1% for makers and 0.2% for taker accounts.
-Users with verified or VIP accounts pay 0% and 0.04% for maker and taker trades respectively.
+Users with verified or VIP accounts pay 0% and 0.04% for the maker and taker trades respectively.

 For margin trading, Poloniex charges 0.09% per trade.
 There is also a fee for margin funding that can increase the costs so it's good to take note of this before opening leveraged positions.